honeymoon bridge

 Martha and her husband Ben live on a property in Jackson bought by Ben's grandparents in the early 1930s where they raised their three children, alongside a remarkable dog who was with them for 17 years.
 Martha recently retired from the Berlin Public Schools where she was the Director of Special Education.
 There she learned the value of flexibility and perseverance.
 With a generous grant donation from CMFkids, she started a small food-service business for Berlin students aged 17 to 22 where they apply what they learn in school to every aspect of this small business.
 Martha enjoys all the great outdoor activities offered in and around the Mount Washington Valley.

 Jackie and her husband, Tom, bought a second home in Jackson in 2020, after visiting the area and looking for a house for over 20 years.
 She currently teaches programming courses at Bentley University in Waltham, Massachusetts.
 She is also involved in the Friends of the Jackson Public Library Programming Committee.
-As a landowner, Jackie has learned how to cross country ski, spends time working on her inside greenhouse, and hass taken up a hobby odf building and gifting LEGOs to friends and family.
+As a landowner, Jackie has learned how to cross country ski, spends time working on her inside greenhouse, and has taken up a hobby of building and gifting LEGOs to friends and family.

 Huntley was born and raised in North Conway, and then moved to Jackson in 1988.
 He has been the “local plumber” for more than 30 years.
 Along with being a member of the board of the Jackson Historical Society, Huntley serves on the Planning Board and the Zoning Board of Adjustment.
 Biking is his favorite pastime in the warmer months and cross country skis in the winter.